 God Bless you Mister Spock.

 It was during that decade, that the TV show called Star Trek captured the imaginations of the “space contingency” of the SciFi/Fantasy/Magic sub-culture.
 That show, those characters, reflected much needed hope during the desperation that was the Cold War, Vietnam war, Civil Rights Movement, bombings, lynchings, nuclear proliferation, assassinations – and yes, the migraines caused by adding in base 5.
 No history book can give adequate account of the horrors and highs of the ’60’s.
-But it was against that backdrop that this silly little TV show came, and gave hope to women, blacks, jews, gays, coal miners, young bankers, farmers and Vulcans.
+But it was against that backdrop that this silly little TV show arrived, and gave hope to women, blacks, jews, gays, coal miners, young bankers, farmers and Vulcans.
+Why?
 Because it’s meta-communication was “we will survive; we will live; we have a future in the stars.”

 And that, in and of itself, is enough reason to pay tribute.